panche12/karinas-spotify/README.md

 As one of my first personal projects, I wanted to download my own Spotify data and dive into my listening habits.
 After sharing some insights to my friend, Karina, she told me she wanted to take a look at her data as well.
 I offered to analyze it for her so that she can have a more simplified outlook of her music experience, while I can gain more practice in dealing with large datasets and working through them with Google Sheets, Google BigQuery, and Tableau.
 It was a win-win!

-I showed Karina how she can download her Spotify data, and she received the zip folder couple days later.
+I showed Karina how she can download her Spotify data, and she received the zip folder a couple days later.
 Karina's data ranges from March 21, 2023 to March 22, 2024.

 After receiving all the relevant downloads of her data, I converted the JSON files to CSV files.